cinnamotz/mist4610gp1/README.md

 5. Jessica Ngo -

 ## Problem Description
-The task at hand is to model and build a relational database for the general operations of a coffee shop.
+We were assigned a task to model and build a relational database for the general operations of a coffee shop.
 The central entity in the model is the Orders entity, as it represents each transaction made by customers and serves as the core around which the rest of the system operates.
 Orders connect key components of the business, including customers, employees, products, and payments.

 The coffee shop operates with related entities such as products (menu items), suppliers, and loyalty accounts, all supporting daily operations.
 Suppliers provide the necessary ingredients and inventory, while customer and order data allow the business to track consumer behavior and service interactions.